Week 2 - Structuring Pipelines

 Success criteria: All tests pass, and each test is independent (no test depends on another test's result).

-<aside> 📦 Files: exercise_4/ on the w2 branch: includes a reference sales.py so you can write tests even before finishing Exercise 3.
+<aside> 📦 Files: exercise_4/: includes a reference sales.py so you can write tests even before finishing Exercise 3.

 </aside>